hapax/hapax.github.io/assets/chuzenji.md

 close, and people move away, so does a town.
 As an ordered composite, arranged in ever greater ordered hierarchies, we operate in tiny slivers of phase space.
-If the second law wins, we cease to exist.
+If entropy is maximized, we cease to exist.
 Viewed this way, ruin becomes a statement about the perishability of ordered being.